Father’s Day and LGBTQ+ Adoption

 In adoptive families, there is often an added poignancy from the shadow of the fathers who are not there, just as there is on Mother’s Day for the mothers who are not there.
 It’s one of the ways in which when you adopt you become a different type of family – the same but different.
 What is the same is the love that parents have for their children and the need that children have for that love.

 And families today are increasingly different in their size, shape and make-up.
-More and more often LGBT+ couples and singles are turning to adoption as a way of making their families.
+More and more often LGBTQ+ couples and singles are turning to adoption as a way of making their families.